 Each bronchopulmonary segment can be surgically removed without affecting the function of the others.

-- Lymphatic vessels drain the whole respiratory tree but are not present in the
+- Lymphatic vessels drain the entire respiratory tree (lymphatic vessels are not present in the )

 - Intrapulmonary nodes → bronchopulmonary nodes → tracheobronchial nodes → paratracheal nodes → bronchomediastinal nodes and trunks → thoracic duct on the left and right lymphatic duct on the right